The virtual element method on polygonal pixel-based tessellations: Introduction

-A way to remedy this is to replace the fine finite element mesh, with a sufficiently coarser polygonal/polyhedral mesh, obtained by agglomeration, thus making the diameter of the elements larger, while keeping the distance of the two boundaries fixed.
-On the new polygonal/polyhedral mesh, one can then resort to one of the extensions of the finite element method to polytopal meshes, such as the virtual element method.
-In such a method, introduced in the early 2010's \cite{basicVEM,hitchVEM,3DVEM,3DVEM2} the function in the approximation space are not explicitly known but are themselves the solution of a partial differential equation, which is, however, never solved in the implementation of the method.
-All the information needed to assemble a finite dimensional approximate problem are retrieved in term of a set of degrees of freedom allowing to build a number of projections of the discrete functions onto the space of discontinuous piecewise polynomials.
-Thanks to its robustness, in particular with respect to the shape of the elements, its flexibility, and its potential for high accuracy (the discretization can be designed to be of arbitrarily high order), the virtual element method has rapidely gathered the attention of the scientific community, resulting in extensions to deal with different type of equations (\cite{VEM_second_order,beirao_parab,navier-stokes2d,stokes3d,Antonietti_VEM_Stokes,beirao_elastic,beirao_linear_elasticity,VEM_3D_elasticity,Antonietti_VEM_Cahn,perugia_Helmholtz,ABPV:minsurf,VEM_Laplace_Beltrami,Moraetal15,wriggers2017efficient,brenner2021ac}, different formulations \cite{VEM_mixed,de2016nonconforming,BMPP_VEM_nonconforming_stab,MASCOTTO_Trefftz} and numerous applications (\cite{VEM_discrete_fracture,BEIRAODAVEIGA2015327,CHI2017148,wriggers2017efficient, wriggers2016virtual,BEIRAODAVEIGA2021}).
+Unfortunately, as the order $k$ of the method gets higher, the approximate domains that we are considering eventually fail, when discretized by finite elements, to satisfy one of the assumptions required for the stability of such methods.
+Indeed, the analysis of boundary correction methods requires that the ratio between the distance from the approximate to the true boundary and the diameter of the elements is lower than a constant that decreases to zero as $k$ increases.
+A way to overcome this limitation is to replace the fine mesh with a sufficiently coarser polygonal/polyhedral mesh, obtained by agglomeration.
+This allows to make the diameter of the elements larger, while keeping the distance of the two boundaries fixed.
+On the new polygonal/polyhedral mesh, one can then combine a boundary correction strategy with one of the discretization methods capable of handling polytopal meshes.
+In this direction, in \cite{liu2022weak} the authors combine a polynomial extension method with a {\em weak Galerkin} finite element method.
+In \cite{VEM_curvo,VEM_weakly} a boundary correction method similar to the one in \cite{burman2018cut} is combined, { both in 2 and 3D}, with {\em virtual elements} (VEM, \cite{basicVEM,hitchVEM,3DVEM}).
+Thanks to its flexibility, its robustness (in particular with respect to the shape of the elements), and its potential for high accuracy (the discretization can be designed to be of arbitrarily high order, \cite{3DVEM2}), virtual elements have, since their introduction in the early 2010's, rapidly gathered the attention of the scientific community.
+This resulted in extensions to deal with different type of equations (\cite{VEM_second_order,beirao_parab,navier-stokes2d,stokes3d,Antonietti_VEM_Stokes,beirao_elastic,beirao_linear_elasticity,VEM_3D_elasticity,Antonietti_VEM_Cahn,perugia_Helmholtz,ABPV:minsurf,VEM_Laplace_Beltrami,Moraetal15,wriggers2017efficient,brenner2021ac}), different formulations (\cite{VEM_mixed,de2016nonconforming,BMPP_VEM_nonconforming_stab,MASCOTTO_Trefftz,curved_Trefftz}) and numerous applications (\cite{VEM_discrete_fracture,BEIRAODAVEIGA2015327,CHI2017148,wriggers2017efficient, wriggers2016virtual,BEIRAODAVEIGA2021}).